danhermes/Ragent/HQ/old/readme.md

 ### First Run
 1. The system will greet you with:
    ```
-   (Blaine) > Ready to receive tasks.
+   (Blanee) > Ready to receive tasks.
 Type 'help' for available commands.
    ```

 2. Try a natural language command:
    ```
-   (Blaine) > I need to create a new email notification system
+   (Blanee) > I need to create a new email notification system
    ```

 3. Or use a traditional command:
    ```
-   (Blaine) > assign code email notifier
+   (Blanee) > assign code email notifier
    ```

 ## Core Components